Color Mismatches in Stereoscopic Video: Real-World Dataset and Deep Correction Method: Proposed Dataset

-A beam splitter is an optical device that divides light into a transmitted beam and a reflected beam.
-Because some light is lost owing to absorption by the reflective coating, this device introduces real-world mismatches between stereopair views.
-Similar mismatches can appear in stereoscopic movies filmed with a beam-splitter rig.

-Our approach used a beam splitter to set a zero stereobase between the left camera and the left ground-truth camera, allowing us to create a distorted ground-truth data pair.
+A beam splitter is an optical device that divides light into two beams.
+Our device, which split the beams unevenly, inherently introduced real-world mismatches between stereopair views, resembling the imperfections found in actual stereoscopic systems.
+We used a beam splitter to create a distorted ground-truth data pair by setting a zero stereobase between the left camera and the left ground-truth camera.
 A third camera captured the right view.
-Fig.~\ref{fig:beam-splitter} shows our setup.
+Figure~\ref{fig:pipeline} shows our setup.
 We disabled optical stabilization and manually assigned all available camera settings, such as ISO, shutter speed, and color temperature.
 The cameras all had identical settings, so we obtained only beam-splitter distortions.